-We use TrainingPeaks.com and find it to be essential in our training and coaching practice.
+and find it to be essential in our training and coaching practice.
 Training without monitoring can easily revert to random exercise.
-(Uphill Athlete is a paying client of TrainingPeaks.com, we receive no kick-back or sponsorship of any kind.)
+(Uphill Athlete is a paying client of TrainingPeaks; we receive no kickbacks or sponsorship of any kind.)
 Their “Dashboard” feature

-Weekly Training Volume for six months leading up to Everest.
+Weekly training volume for six months leading up to Everest.
 This climber’s six-month average was 8.5 hours per week.

-A Performance Management Chart taken from an Everest-bound athlete’s TrainingPeaks account from October 1 2016 to June 1, 2017
+A Performance Management Chart taken from an Everest-bound athlete’s TrainingPeaks account from October 1, 2016, to June 1, 2017.

-Consistency: Think of the blue line, which TrainingPeaks calls CTL, or Chronic Training Load, as fitness.
-We’re not machines, and this is not an exact science, so CTL isn’t perfect, but it is a very useful representation.
+, as fitness.
+We’re not machines, and this is not an exact science, so CTL isn’t perfect.
+But it is a very useful representation.
 So how fit do you need to be?
-In terms of CTL: Denali 75, Everest 100, Everest without supplemental oxygen, 125.
+In terms of CTL: Denali 75 | Everest 100 | Everest without supplemental oxygen 125.

-In our example Everest-bound climber whose chart I posted above, a person with a long training history, her CTL broke 100 on 2/20/17, peaked at 137 on 3/28/17, and stayed above 100 until 5/1/17 when the climb began in earnest.
+Take our example Everest-bound climber, a person with a long training history, whose chart I posted above.
+Her CTL broke 100 on 2/20/17, peaked at 137 on 3/28/17, and stayed above 100 until 5/1/17, when the climb began in earnest.

 Average vertical gain by month leading up to Everest.

-In summary if you want to climb an 8,000 meter peak you should:
+In summary, if you want to climb an 8,000-meter peak, you should:

 - Plan to ramp up from around 7 hours of training time a week to over 20 hours per week.